ats-lang/ATS-CodeBook/RECIPE/Hangman/README.md

 ```

 Note that `GameLoop` takes two arguments: The first argument refers
-to the current state of the game being played and the second one is
+to the current state of the game being played and the second one is a
-a linear stream representing inputs from the player.
-The state is updated
+linear stream representing inputs from the player.
+The state is passed
+as a call-by-reference argument, and it is updated according to the
-according to the current input from the player:
+current input from the player:

 ```
 implement